EyesOn Design Car Show

 Honorary chairmen for the event remain as well: Moray Callum, vice president design Ford Motor Company; Ralph Gilles, head of design, FCA; Kevin Hunter, president, Toyota Calty Design and Michael Simcoe, vice president of design, General Motors Corporation.

-With the change of date will come many enhancements to the show as well, including an automotive design symposium featuring Peter Brock.
 Michael Goettner, the 2020 poster artist, will be on hand to speak with guests and sign this year's commemorative poster.